jfg357/OOP_Project/README.md

   }
 }
 ```
-3. Extend the abstract class product.Product on your custom class.
+3. Extend the abstract class Product on your custom class.
 ```java
 //This is a Java Class containing Classy things public class SomeRandomClass extends Product {